lnicola/blog/content/my-rust-2020-wishlist.md

 It's probably well-understood that the RFC process has some limitations that make it scale poorly.
 Perhaps a better approach here, which I'm sure was proposed before, would be to:

 - move most of the RFC discussions to separate repositories, using issues and pull requests
-- keep a long-running summary of these discussion with pros and cons in something like a HackMD document
+- keep a long-running summary of these discussion with pros and cons in something like a HackMD document instead of GitHub comments
-- try to prevent team members from delaying RFCs by months or years with concerns or other things that never happen
+- try to put some contingency measures in place in case some team members are unavailable or otherwise cannot vote on an RFC

 ## The communication platform